WAHU0508/alx-low_level_programming/0x0B-malloc_free/README.md

 0. Write a function that creates an array of chars, and initializes it with a specific char.
 1. Write a function that concatenates two strings.
+2. Write a function that returns a pointer to a 2 dimensional array of integers.